electricimp/imp-central-impt/DevelopmentGuide.md

 ### Device Manipulation ###

-You can add or remove devices to or from your Project at any time.
-That means assigning/unassigning devices to/from the Project’s Device Group.
-You just need to know an identifier of the required device: device ID, name, MAC address, or its agent ID.
+You can add devices to your Project, or remove them, at any time by assigning/unassigning them to/from the Project’s Device Group.
+You need to identify the device by its device ID, name, MAC address or agent ID.

 - Use [`impt device assign --device <DEVICE_IDENTIFIER>`](./CommandsManual.md#device-assign) to add the specified device to your Project.
 - Use [`impt dg reassign --from <DEVICE_GROUP_IDENTIFIER>`](./CommandsManual.md#device-group-reassign) to add all the devices from the specified (by ID or name) Device Group to your Project.
 - Use [`impt device unassign --device <DEVICE_IDENTIFIER>`](./CommandsManual.md#device-unassign) to remove the specified device from your Project.
-- Use [`impt dg unassign`](./CommandsManual.md#device-group-unassign) to remove all the devices from your Project (ie. the Project’s Device Group).
+- Use [`impt dg unassign`](./CommandsManual.md#device-group-unassign) to remove all of the devices from your Project (ie. the Project’s Device Group).

 You can use [`impt device list`](./CommandsManual.md#device-list) to find an identifier for the required device.